 Then ...
 The plane lands and taxis up to them - the pilot is effusive in his praise.
 The Douglas plant is In the background at left and the structure in the center is the large hangar seen in the photo (two above) next to the plant.
 Douglas Aircraft's original Clover Field hangar is on the right.

 Here's another aerial photo of the airfield, taken in 1940, with a good view of the buildings seen above.
-The arrow points to another plane which happened to be parked in the same spot as Tim's was.
+The arrow points to another plane which happened to be parked near the same spot as Tim's was.

 ... and Now ... the same site today, alongside Santa Monica airport.
 The newer, longer runway was built on the golf course seen in the lower foreground above.
 The Douglas plant and hangars have since been torn down, replaced by business parks; the arrow points approximately to where the location above was.
 The Sunset Park neighborhood of single family homes surrounding the airport mostly sprung up during WW II to house the Douglas Aircraft workers.